First Lady of the United States: Office of the First Lady

 The Office of the First Lady of the United States is accountable to the first lady for her to carry out her duties as hostess of the White House, and is also in charge of all social and ceremonial events of the White House.
-The first lady has her own staff that includes a chief of staff, press secretary, White House Social Secretary, and Chief Floral Designer.
+The first lady has her own staff that includes a chief of staff, press secretary, White House social secretary, and chief floral designer.
 The Office of the First Lady is an entity of the White House Office, a branch of the Executive Office of the President.
 When First Lady Hillary Clinton decided to pursue a run for Senator of New York, she set aside her duties as first lady and moved to Chappaqua, New York, to establish state residency.
 She resumed her duties as first lady after winning her senatorial campaign, and retained her duties as both first lady and a U.S. senator for the seventeen-day overlap before Bill Clinton's term came to an end.

-Exhibitions and collections
+Collections

 Established in 1912, the First Ladies Collection has been one of the most popular attractions at the Smithsonian Institution.
 The original exhibition opened in 1914 and was one of the first at the Smithsonian to prominently feature women.
-Originally focused largely on fashion, the exhibition now delves deeper into the contributions of first ladies to the presidency and American society.
+Originally focused largely on fashion, the exhibition now delves deeper into the contributions of first ladies to the and American society.
 In 2008, "First Ladies at the Smithsonian" opened at the National Museum of American History as part of its reopening year celebration.
 That exhibition served as a bridge to the museum's expanded exhibition on first ladies' history that opened on November 19, 2011.
 "The First Ladies" explores the unofficial but important position of first lady and the ways that different women have shaped the role to make their own contributions to the presidential administrations and the nation.
-The exhibition features 26 dresses and more than 160 other objects, ranging from those of Martha Washington to Michelle Obama, and includes White House china, personal possessions and other objects from the Smithsonian's unique collection of first ladies' materials.
+The exhibition features 26 dresses and more than 160 other objects, ranging from those of Martha Washington to Melania Trump, and includes White House china, personal possessions and other objects from the Smithsonian's unique collection of first ladies' materials.

-Fashion influence
+Influence

 Some first ladies have garnered attention for their dress and style.
 Jacqueline Kennedy Onassis, for instance, became a global fashion icon: her style was copied by commercial manufacturers and imitated by many young women, and she was named to the International Best Dressed List Hall of Fame in 1965.
 Mamie Eisenhower was named one of the twelve best-dressed women in the country by the New York Dress Institute every year that she was First Lady.
 The "Mamie Look" involved a full-skirted dress, charm bracelets, pearls, little hats, and bobbed, banged hair.
 Michelle Obama also received significant attention for her fashion choices: style writer Robin Givhan praised her in The Daily Beast, arguing that the First Lady's style had helped to enhance the public image of the office.